A Guide to Hiking Mount Toubkal in 2 Days

 Main Bag (Carried by Mule):

-• Sleeping bag (the refuge has blankets, but it gets cold)
+• Sleeping bag (the refuge has blankets, as it gets cold)

 • Warm layers for summit climb (down jacket, fleece, thermal top and bottoms)